spiffe/spire-controller-manager/README.md

 The [demo](demo) includes [sample configuration](demo/config/cluster1) for
 deploying the SPIRE Controller Manager, SPIRE, and the SPIFFE CSI driver, including requisite RBAC and Webhook configuration.

+## Compatibility

+The SPIRE APIs used by the SPIRE Controller Manager are generally stable and supported since at least SPIRE v1.0.
+However, the API has gained support for additional entry fields beyond what was supported in SPIRE v1.0.
+Notably, these include both the `jwt_svid_ttl` and the `hint` fields.
+The ClusterStaticEntry CRD allows these fields to be set, however, a SPIRE server that does not support these fields will not retain them.
+This means if these fields are set on a ClusterStaticEntry with an older version of SPIRE, the SPIRE Controller Manager will continously try to reconcile SPIRE server.
+In order to use these fields, you must be on a version of SPIRE Server which supports them.

+At the moment, SPIRE Controller Manager will silently try and reconcile these fields over and over.
+Future updates may cause the SPIRE Controller Manager to fail when an unsupporting SPIRE Server is encounted while these fields are set.

+The `hint` field is supported as of SPIRE 1.6.3.

+The `jwt_svid_ttl` field is supported as of SPIRE 1.5.0.

 ## Demo